 What is Personal Independence Payment (PIP)?

-PIP is a non-means tested benefit that helps people deal with some of the extra costs associated with long-term illness or disability.
+PIP is a state benefit that helps people deal with some of the extra costs associated with long-term illness or disability.
 The benefit isn’t means-tested, so it doesn’t matter if you have a job or another source of income.

 £60 a week

 £89.60 a week

 You’ll be assessed on your ability to ‘plan and follow a journey’ and ‘move around’.

 £23.70 a week

 is the standard rate (2021-22)